Monmouth University: University charter

 A significant development occurred for Monmouth in 1995 when it was granted university status by the New Jersey Commission on Higher Education, resulting in the school being renamed Monmouth University.
 The university status was obtained under the leadership of Rebecca Stafford, the school's first female president, who described Monmouth as being "on the move".
 The College Center, constructed in the 1970s, would be renamed the Rebecca Stafford Student Center in her honor.

 The 21st century saw the completion of a pedestrian underpass on campus in 2001.
 By the end of the decade, the Multipurpose Activity Center replaced the William T. Boylan Gymnasium as the home of the men's and women's basketball teams in 2009.
 The new facility, which cost $57 million, was described by then-Senior Associate Athletic Director Jeff Stapleton as "probably the biggest undertaking that the institution has done".
 The facility was renamed OceanFirst Bank Center in 2016 after Monmouth University and OceanFirst Bank reached a $4 million agreement through 2036 that included the naming rights of the facility.

 The athletic teams would continue to compete in the Northeast Conference until 2013 when they moved to the Metro Atlantic Athletic Conference (MAAC).
 As the MAAC did not sponsor collegiate football, Monmouth's football team became part of the Big South Conference as an associate member.
-In 2022, all teams except for women's bowling joined the Colonial Athletic Association (CAA).
+All teams except for women's bowling joined the Colonial Athletic Association (CAA) in 2022.

-Buildings
+In 2025, Monmouth was classified as a research college and university in the Carnegie Classification of Institutions of Higher Education.

+Campus

 Great Hall at Shadow Lawn

 The centerpiece of the Monmouth University campus is Shadow Lawn.
 Originally, it was the site of the Shadow Lawn mansion, constructed in 1903 and housed 52 rooms.